kolanowskim/myMessenger/README.md

-On the another account we can see that application give notification about incoming messages.
+On the another account we can see that application gives notification about incoming messages.
 When we go into this chat, notification will hidden

 ![image](https://user-images.githubusercontent.com/83921557/147929838-b3099d24-901b-4a60-a960-585cb9971a6c.png)